SpanishPear/spanishpear.github.io/posts/graduating.md

 &nbsp;

 ## ---- Footnotes ----
+[^0]: the UNSW special
+of slapping ethics on to the end of your degree, this graduate can fit so much ethical decisions in it.

 [^1]: Hats are sort of like roles, coming from the idiom "too many hats" - To try to fill more roles at once than is realistically possible